Nuclear Power School: Nuclear Power Training Unit

-In the past two additional prototypes operated at the Site, D1G and S3G, but both have long since been decommissioned.

-NPTU History

 The Kesselring Site in New York has the longest operational history of the NPTUs.
 In 2012 it celebrated the 50,000th sailor qualified at the site.
 However, two other NPTU sites also provided operational training during the Cold War.

 From the early 1950s to the mid-1990s, Naval Reactors Facility (NRF) in Idaho trained nearly 40,000 Navy personnel in surface and submarine nuclear power plant operations with three nuclear propulsion prototypes — A1W, S1W, and S5G.

-From 1959 until 1993, over 14,000 Naval operators were trained at the S1C prototype at East Windsor, Connecticut.
+From 1959 until 1993, over 14,000 Naval operators were trained at the S1C prototype at Windsor, Connecticut.

+The current Nuclear Power Training Unit is located at the Charleston Naval Weapons Station, Joint Base Charleston (>17,000 acres, 27 square miles) which includes the moored training ships (MTS), USS Daniel Webster (SSBN-626), USS La Jolla (SSN-701), and USS San Francisco (SSN-711) The unit's first MTS, USS Sam Rayburn (SSBN-635), was inactivated in early 2021.